-What are extrapyramidal side effects?
+What are extrapyramidal side effects in people with schizophrenia?

 What is the evidence for extrapyramidal side effects?